 Telling your child or children that their mum or dad will be moving out of home is never the easiest news to share.
-And for kids, being told the life they’re used to (and everything that comes with it) will be thrown out of the window means they’re bound to get angry and sad.
+And for kids, being told the life they’re used to (and everything that comes with it) will never be the same again means they’re bound to get angry and sad.

-When it happened to me, I was angry for a very long time – like cut-up-my-parents’-sheets-with-a-blade angry.
+When my parents split up, I was angry for a very long time – like cut-up-my-parents’-sheets-with-a-blade angry.
 And then I wasn’t.
-I fully accepted my stepdad, loved him and even wanted him to adopt me.
-Yes, kids will go through some crazy in the beginning but I’m living proof that it all works out in the end.
-As a parent, I look back at those times now and think how tough it must have been for my stepdad to deal with everything.
+My mother remarried and I fully accepted my stepdad, loved him and even wanted him to adopt me.
+Yes, kids will go through some craziness in the beginning but I’m living proof that it all works out in the end.
+As a parent, I look back at those times now and think about how tough it must have been for my stepdad to deal with everything.

 Hopefully, through my own experiences, I’m able to help step-parents navigate their own budding relationships with their stepchildren.